akolechkin/rocket/README.rst

 feed system with api.songkick.com/api/3.0/artists/<artist_id>/calendar.json.
 Rocket handles url's with variables with two helper functions.

-Image we have this FUNCTIONS list.
+Imagine we have this FUNCTIONS list.

 ::